fathomssen/redtimer/README.md

 Installation instructions
 -------------------------

+For Ubuntu instructions, please have a look at the [Ubuntu README](README.Ubuntu.md).

 The simplest way is to pick a binary from GitHub (https://github.com/fathomssen/redtimer/releases).

 The following instructions can be used to build the application from source.